-There is much evidence of regeneration from the fourteenth verse of chapter seven on to the twenty-third verse.
-"It is no more I that do it, but sin that dwelleth in me" (Romans 7:17).
-That is the language of a regenerate man-a man who knows that his heart and nature have been renewed, and that sin is now a power in him that is not himself.
-"I delight in the law of God after the inward man" (Romans 7:22).
-That again is the language of a regenerate man.
-He dares to say when he does evil: "It is no more I that do it, but sin that dwelleth me."
+There is much evidence of regeneration from the fourteenth verse of the chapter on to the twenty-third.
+"It is no more I that do it, but sin that dwelleth in me": that is the language of a regenerate man, a man who knows that his heart and nature have been renewed, and that sin is now a power in him that is not himself.
+"I delight in the law of the Lord after the inward man": that again is the language of a regenerate man.
+He dares to say when he does evil: "It is no more I that do it, but sin that dwelleth in me."
 It is of great importance to understand this.

 In the first two great sections of the epistle, Paul deals with justification and sanctification.
-In dealing with justification, he lays the foundation of the doctrine in the teaching about sin.
-He does not speak of the singular sin, but of the plural, sinsthe actual transgressions.
-In the second part of the fifth chapter, he begins to deal with sin, not as actual transgression, but as a power.
-Just imagine what a loss it would have been to us if we did not have this second half of the seventh chapter of the epistle to the Romans-if Paul had omitted in his teaching this vital question of the sinfulness of the believer.
-We should 'have missed the question we all want answered as to sin in the believer.
+In dealing with justification, he lays the foundation of the doctrine in the teaching about sin, not in the singular sin, but in the plural, sins - the actual transgressions.
+In the second part of the fifth chapter he begins to deal with sin, not as actual transgression, but as a power. just imagine what a loss it would have been to us if we had not this second half of the seventh chapter of the Epistle to the Romans, if Paul had omitted in his teaching this vital question of the sinfulness of the believer.
+We should have missed the question we all want answered as to sin in the believer.
 What is the answer?
 The regenerate man is one in whom the will has been renewed, and who can say: "I delight in the law of God after the inward man."